Gug028/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file executes a script that reverse its input 22-users_and_homes
 This file executes a script that displays all users and their home directories, sorted by users. based on the /etc/passwd file
+100-empty_casks
+This file writes a command that find all empty files and directories in the current directory and all sub-directories